box/box-python-sdk-gen/docs/file_version_legal_holds.md

 - file_version_legal_hold_id `str`
   - The ID of the file version legal hold
   - Used as `file_version_legal_hold_id` in path `path` of the API call
+- headers `GetFileVersionLegalHoldByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns